-- Interim Suspension

-- Minimum: Preliminary Suspension

-- Immediate housing reassignment

-- Maximum: Expulsion

-- Immediate removal from shared classes with victim

-- \$300 fine due immediately to continue enrollment
+\$300 fine due immediately to

-- Defined cafeteria hours

-- Counseling Assessment

 - Reassignment of university housing

-- Removal from classes where conflict may still exist
+- " Removal from classes where conflict may still exist

-- Defined cafeteria hours
+- " Defined cafeteria hours

-- Limited university events
+- " Limited university events

-- Removal from extracurricular activities to include athletic teams
+- " Removal from extracurricular activities to include athletic teams

-Physical Aggression: Creation of a Hostile Environmentinstigating, participating or otherwise encouraging others to engage in assaulting, fighting, or other disruptions.
+Physical Aggression - Creation of a Hostile Environment: instigating, participating or otherwise encouraging others to engage in assaulting, fighting, or other disruptions.
 This may also include recording of such activities as fighting or assaults.